-Visiting the temple in detail, I left for a unique tree called ‘Kalp Vraksha’, which means as per Hindu belief ‘The wish fulfilling tree’.
-It is said that this tree is more than 1000 years old.
-Leave aside the folklores, I must say that I have never seen such a tree.
+Visiting the temple in detail, I left for a unique tree called ‘Kalp Vraksha’, which means, as per Hindu belief ‘The wish fulfilling tree’.
+It is said that the tree is more than 1000 years old.
+Leave aside the folklores, I must say that I have never seen such a unique tree.

 Orchha is the only place in the world where Lord Ram is worshipped not only as God but also as a king.
 Along with the usual evening prayer daily, He is given ‘Guard of Honor’ too.
-Raja Ram Temple is near to the river bridge.
-After enjoying the mesmerizing sunset, I headed to Raja Ram Temple to witness the unique custom of ‘Guard of Honor’ to the God.
+After enjoying the mesmerizing sunset, I headed to Raja Ram Temple, which is near to the river bridge, to witness the unique custom of ‘Guard of Honor’ to the God.
 However, clicking picture isn’t allowed within the temple premises.
 Adjacent to this temple, there stands high the ‘Chaturbhuj Temple’.

 At a short walk from the Raja Ram Temple, there is Orchha fort.
 The garden of the fort is the venue for the light and sound show, which is held daily in evening in both Hindi and English languages.
 The cost of ticket is INR 200 and the duration of the show is around 2 hrs.
 The light and sound show is now being organized at almost every historical place of tourist attraction and those are a must watch, if you want to know the history of the place.